nekoteoj/cse282-nutriomics-project/README.md

 # CSE 282 Final Project

-LHS: A Combinatorial optimization algorithm for nutrient treatment Recommendations in patients with low microbe abundances.
+PHS: A Combinatorial optimization algorithm for nutrient treatment Recommendations in patients with low microbe abundances.

 ## Requirements